motion-333/motion2/README.md

 ```
 Follow the prompts to assign images or videos to grid cells.
 The page will load
 your layout when that folder is selected.

+Alternatively open `builder.html` in your browser to arrange items visually.